 Silence of the Lambs

 The first film in the Hannibal Lecter Trilogy, Silence of the Lambs is not a horror movie, but certainly a thriller.
 FBI trainee Clarisse Starling is working on a case involving a serial killer who has been skinning his victims and turns to a notorious serial killer and cannibal, Dr. Lecter, to gain insight.
 Dr. Lecter is at this point in an asylum for the criminally insane-- although he's less insane and more just a serial killer and a cannibal.
 While Clarisse is solving a string of murders, Lecter's got his own plans in the works.
+This is my favorite movie that I've seen in the Hannibal Lecter universe.

 Based on a Stephen King novel, this classic film (and the recent remake starring Chloe Grace Moretz) is about a girl living under the roof of a border-line insane, religious fanatic mother.
 Like many kids from broken homes, Carrie is socially ostracized and struggling to come into her own.
 As she comes of age, she develops psychic powers, and tries to cope with a world that has constantly been cruel to her.
 This is a borderline horror film in that I wouldn't characterize it as horror, but others certainly would.

 This is probably Tim Burton's best work, in my opinion.
-Starring Johnny Depp and Winona Ryder, it tells the tale of Edward Scissorhands, a boy created by a genius, lonely, kind, and eccentric inventor, who died before he could give his creation real hands.
+Starring Johnny Depp and Winona Ryder, it tells the tale of Edward Scissorhands, a boy created by a genius, lonely, kind, and eccentric inventor who died before he could give his creation real hands.
 Edward is taken out of the castle and brought into suburbia, where he struggles to be himself, given that he looks and feels so differently than everyone else in town.
 It's a story about being misunderstood, struggling to fit in with convention, and cruelty versus compassion.
 It's a really beautiful story, and the visual direction is amazing.

 Sweeney Todd: The Demon Barber of Fleet Street